 Camp Comfort FAQs

-Mount Evans Home Health Care & Hospice Camp Comfort 2021 Session Dates - TBD
+Mount Evans Home Health Care & Hospice Camp Comfort 2022 Session Dates Coming Soon

 Who qualifies for Camp Comfort ?

 Any child between the ages of 6 and 12 who is grieving the death of a family member or friend.

 How long has Camp Comfort been in existence ?